Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/Assignment-3/README.md

 - Each question should have a hyperlink for the implementation class and test class to save time locating the relevant classes.

 # Part 1: Data Structure Implementations
+## Instructions
+- If you are unfamiliar with graph or heaps, please read the relevant articles before attempting the corresponding problems:
+  - Graphs:
+    - Graph representations
+    - Topological sorting
+    - Kahn’s algorithm
+    - Directed vs. undirected graphs
+    - Cyclic vs. acyclic graphs
+    - Weighted vs. unweighted graphs
+  - Heaps:
+    - Definition & types of heap
+    - Array representation
+- You’re welcome to consult other internet resources on the definition and use cases of these data structures, but do not read any implementations before attempting these problems.
+- (If you’ve seen or created implementations in the past, of course that’s okay, but do these problems without consulting them.)
+- The core implementations do not have a maximum time; you will need them to understand in order to do the rest of the assignment.
+- If you are stuck, please get help from your mentor.
 ## Question 1: Build an Adjacency List/Set Representation of a Graph
 - [Implementation Class](https://github.com/Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/blob/main/Assignment-3/AdjacencyList/src/main/java/career/prep/uber/AdjacencyList.java)
 - Tests Classes: